ananno1993/personal-blog/content/publicspeaking/_index.md

 type: list
 ---

-Different talks/presentations I have given at Conferences
+Different talks/presentations I have given at Conferences.

 ## 2023: